vibspatial/targeted_transcriptomics_training/vsc-connection.md

 registry = get_registry(path = "/staging/leuven/stg_00143/spatial_data_training/merscope")
 ```

-TODO: check that the data there is correct!

 # Visual Studio Code on the HPC

 Via https://ondemand.hpc.kuleuven.be/ start Visual Studio Code with the following resources: